 important than the way learners handle the information.
 The materials for this program therefore focus less on the information that teachers need to communicate, and more on the questions and prompts in the

-Challenges that will scaffold the development of skills that ensure ‘cognitive change’ in the learners.
+Challenges that will scaffold the development of skills.
 Each Challenge encourages learners to become independent, active and lifelong learners, and therefore includes activities that require learners to make decisions about where to find information and how to present this information.
 The Challenges also provide teachers with guidance on how to encourage learners to consider and connect personal, national and global perspectives.

+Secondary 1 assessment objectives:

+AO 1: Research, Analysis, and Evaluation

+AO 2: Reflection

+AO 3: Communication and collaboration

+Cambridge Learners:

+A Cambridge learner is expected to be innovative, reflective, engaged, responsible, and confident in their learning.
+As a Cambridge school, we are working to develop these skills in each of our students.

 Expectations:

 Be Respectful: Demonstrate respect for all members of our classroom community, including your peers, your teachers (including guest teachers), and administrators.